 Because both these ingredients are packed with anti-inflammatory and antibacterial properties.
-For this treatment simply take a fresh aloe vera leave and gently extract the aloe vera gel for the aloe leaf and apply it on your hangnails.
+For this treatment to getting benefits of aloe vera.
+Just simply take a fresh aloe vera leave and gently extract the aloe vera gel for the aloe leaf and apply it on your hangnails. t

 Leave it on hangnails as long as possible.
 Repeat this remedy daily until you get rid of hangnails.
 Another method is to take a bowl and mix one teaspoon of aloe vera gel with a little turmeric powder.